 - you are the subject of a bankruptcy restrictions order or interim order

 - you have been sentenced to a term of imprisonment of three months or more (including a suspended sentence), without the option of a fine, during the five years before the day of election

 - you have been disqualified under the Representation of the People Act 1983 (which covers corrupt or illegal practices and offences relating to donations) or under the Audit Commission Act 1998

 Submitting your nomination

 In order to stand as a candidate you will need to complete a nomination paper.
-There are two parts to the nomination paper that you must submit to make your nomination valid:
+There are three parts to the nomination paper that you must submit to make your nomination valid:

-- the nomination form: which requires signatures from ten local electors who are registered to vote in the ward/electoral division in which you wish to stand
+- the nomination form: which requires signatures from two local electors who are registered to vote in the ward/electoral division in which you wish to stand

 - your consent to nomination: which you must sign and have witnessed

 - a home address form, where you can state whether you wish your address to be published or withheld